28msec/nolap/NoLAPPitch.md

 ### NoSQL is a perfect fit for sparseness

 Somehow, sparseness marries very well with NoSQL.

 1. NoSQL means heteroneous data.
 That's perfect: for each cell, you only need to specify the dimensions it lives in.
 Different cells can have different dimensions.
+The big hypercube is just one single NoSQL collection of heterogeneous cells.

 2. NoSQL means arborescent data.
 That's perfect: dimension values (example: concepts) are organized in hierarchies.
 For example, current assets and noncurrent assets are children of assets.
-A hypercube's metadata can be stored in a single document.
+A hypercube's metadata, like, say, Coca Cola's balance sheet for FY 2014, can be stored in a single document.
 No need to join acros any tables, everything is in the document.

+### On the fly hypercubes

+Given one hypercube documents (see point 2 above), you can, with a single query, get all the cells and export them to Excel.
+In other words, you support no less than traditional approaches.

+However, since these hypercubes documents are completely uncorrelated to the huge collection of cells, nothing prevents you from designing your own hypercubes, live, on the fly, and querying the fact collection.

+What own hypercube?
+Well, for a start, let's take
+1. Concepts: assets, income and revenues
+2. Companies: Samsung, Apple
+3. Periods: FY 2013, FY 2014

+That's it.
+Query the big collection, get the cells, export in Excel.
+Here you are.